BOA VISTA ULTRA TRAIL 2019 - Rules

 The top 3 athletes in the men’s and women’s rankings in the Boa Vista Ultramarathon, Salt Marathon and Eco Marathon will receive a trophy.

-The organisers remind all participants that all three foot race routes in the Boa Vista Ultra Trail traverse desert terrain with extreme climate and environmental conditions.
+The organizers remind all participants that all three foot race routes in the Boa Vista Ultra Trail traverse desert terrain with extreme climate and environmental conditions.

 It is expressly prohibited for those accompanying athletes to follow them during the race and to position themselves along the route or at the check points.
 Any external assistance offered to participants will result in the immediate disqualification of the athlete.